Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 Step-by-Step Instructions

-The instructions break the workflow down into its major sections and the steps are best carried out in the order it is written in.
+The instructions break the workflow into major sections, and the steps are best carried out in the order they are written.
 Download the tutorial resources (sqlserver-single-edits.zip) from the Files section of this article to use the workspaces and scripts referenced in the instructions.
 An FME Flow project file is also available to upload the workflow to your FME Flow instance.
 All components will need to be modified to your system specifications.

 Part 1: Create an SQL Server Database

-First, we will create an SQL Server database and table to use in the example.
+First, we will create an SQL Server database and table for the example.
 The following steps use the Microsoft SQL Server Management Studio (SSMS) application to perform all tasks.

 1. Create a New Database

-Open up your SQL Server.
-Create a new database, name it “fme-single-edits” to follow our example.
+Open your SQL Server.
+Create a new database, and name it “fme-single-edits” to follow our example.

 2. Edit the Query

-a.
-Database name.
-The example database is named “fme-single-edits”, keep this if you’re following the example.
+• Database name.
+The example database is named “fme-single-edits.”
+Keep this if you’re following the example.

 3. Examine the Query